Nucleic acid thermodynamics: Denaturation

-DNA denaturation, also called DNA melting, is the process by which double-stranded deoxyribonucleic acid unwinds and separates into single-stranded strands through the breaking of hydrophobic stacking attractions between the bases.
+DNA denaturation, also called DNA melting, is the process by which double-stranded deoxyribonucleic acid unwinds and separates into single-strands through the breaking of hydrophobic stacking attractions between the bases.
 See Hydrophobic effect.
 Both terms are used to refer to the process as it occurs when a mixture is heated, although "denaturation" can also refer to the separation of DNA strands induced by chemicals like formamide or urea.

 The process of DNA denaturation can be used to analyze some aspects of DNA.
 Because cytosine / guanine base-pairing is generally stronger than adenine / thymine base-pairing, the amount of cytosine and guanine in a genome is called its GC-content and can be estimated by measuring the temperature at which the genomic DNA melts.
 Higher temperatures are associated with high GC content.

 DNA denaturation can also be used to detect sequence differences between two different DNA sequences.
 DNA is heated and denatured into single-stranded state, and the mixture is cooled to allow strands to rehybridize.
 Hybrid molecules are formed between similar sequences and any differences between those sequences will result in a disruption of the base-pairing.
 On a genomic scale, the method has been used by researchers to estimate the genetic distance between two species, a process known as DNA–DNA hybridization.
 In the context of a single isolated region of DNA, denaturing gradient gels and temperature gradient gels can be used to detect the presence of small mismatches between two sequences, a process known as temperature gradient gel electrophoresis.

 Methods of DNA analysis based on melting temperature have the disadvantage of being proxies for studying the underlying sequence; DNA sequencing is generally considered a more accurate method.

 The process of DNA melting is also used in molecular biology techniques, notably in the polymerase chain reaction.
 Although the temperature of DNA melting is not diagnostic in the technique, methods for estimating T_{m} are important for determining the appropriate temperatures to use in a protocol.
 DNA melting temperatures can also be used as a proxy for equalizing the hybridization strengths of a set of molecules, e.g. the oligonucleotide probes of DNA microarrays.